-The sweeping mountain views makes it easy for everyone to enjoy its crystal clear waters, epic views of the mountains and learn more about the park from the tour guide on the boat.
+The sweeping mountain views make it easy for everyone to enjoy its crystal clear waters, epic views of the mountains, and learn more about the park from the tour guide on the boat.

 The Lake McDonald Boat Tour starts off at the Historic Lake McDonald Lodge.
 You simply walk out of the lodge and down some stairs and board the historic Desmet.
 The Desmet was built in 1930 by Captain Swanson for the Glacier Park transport company.